 This has led to Kelt Capital developing an intrinsic understanding of the impact of the ETS on the industry, both today and moving into the future.

-The New Zealand forestry industry dates back to 1930 when vast areas of land was planted in Radiata pine (Pinus radiata) to address growing timber shortages.
+The New Zealand forestry industry dates back to 1930 when vast areas of land was planted in Pinus radiata to address growing timber shortages.

-2008 changed the shape of the industry with the introduction of the ETS, a scheme resulting in Crown-issued Carbon credits (NZU’s) for forests planted after 1989.
-This introduction meant that a Pinus radiata forest now had two forms of income (timber revenue post harvest and the sale of NZU’s as sequestered).
+2008 changed the shape of the industry with the introduction of the ETS, a scheme resulting in Crown-issued carbon credits (NZU’s) for forests planted after 1989.
+This introduction meant that a Pinus radiata forest now had two forms of income (timber revenue upon harvest and the sale of NZU’s as sequestered).